 If you suffer from ankle pain and limited mobility due to late-stage ankle arthritis, it may be time to consider an ankle replacement.
-Fellowship-trained foot and ankle surgeon Colin Graney, DPM, has extensive experience performing total ankle replacements at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Fellowship-trained foot and ankle surgeons Colin Graney, DPM, and Mary Hickner, DPM, have extensive experience performing total ankle replacements at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 To find out if an ankle replacement is right for you, call or book an appointment online today.

 Ankle joint replacement, also known as total ankle replacement or total ankle arthroplasty, is a surgical treatment for advanced ankle arthritis.
 This procedure involves removing parts of your ankle that are damaged by arthritis and replacing them with artificial implants.

 Though not as common as knee replacements or hip replacements, ankle replacements have increased in success and popularity due to design improvements in modern ankle implants.
 Now, total ankle replacement is the preferred treatment to ankle fusion for end-stage ankle arthritis.

 Ankle arthritis is the most common reason for an ankle replacement.
 Dr. Graney uses ankle replacement surgery to treat advanced cases of the two most common types of arthritis: rheumatoid arthritis and osteoarthritis.

 Your ankle joint is where your shin bone (tibia) meets the top bone of your foot (talus).
 In a healthy ankle joint, slippery cartilage cushions the ends of these bones and allows for smooth movement.

 When you have osteoarthritis, the cartilage wears down and may cause your bones to grind together painfully.
 Rheumatoid arthritis is a disease that causes your immune system to attack the tissues that surround your joint capsule.
 Both types of arthritis cause swelling, pain, and stiffness that can make it difficult or impossible to walk.